-On the 25th February, the Foreign and Commonwealth Office (FCO) announced that it was advising against all but essential travel to several small towns in the Lombardy and Veneto regions in Northern Italy, which are popular with skiers at this time of year.
+On the 25th February, the Foreign, Commonwealth & Development Office (FCDO) announced that it was advising against all but essential travel to several small towns in the Lombardy and Veneto regions in Northern Italy, which are popular with skiers at this time of year.

 EasyJet has produced a statement online: